 U.S. government and federal agency securities and investments denominated in foreign currencies comprising the SOMA are recorded at cost, on a settlement-date basis, and adjusted for amortization of premiums or accretion of discounts on a straight-line basis.
-Interest income is accrued on a straight-line basis and is reported as "Interest on U.S. government securities" or "Interest on foreign currencies," as appropriate.
+Interest income is accrued on a straight-line basis and is reported as "Interest on U.S. government and federal agency securities" or "Interest on foreign currencies," as appropriate.
 Income earned on securities lending transactions is reported as a component of "Other income."
 Gains and losses resulting from sales of securities are determined by specific issues based on average cost.
-Gains and losses on the sales of U.S. government and federal agency securities are reported as "Government securities gains, net."
+Gains and losses on the sales of U.S. government and federal agency securities are reported as "U.S. government securities (losses) gains, net."
 Foreign currency denominated assets are revalued monthly at current market exchange rates in order to report these assets in U.S. dollars.
-Realized and unrealized gains and losses on investments denominated in foreign currencies are reported as "Foreign currency gains (losses), net."
+Realized and unrealized gains and losses on investments denominated in foreign currencies are reported as "Foreign currency (losses) gains, net."
 Foreign currencies held through F/X swaps, when initiated by the counter party, and warehousing arrangements are revalued monthly, with the unrealized gain or loss reported by the FRBNY as a component of "Other assets" or "Other liabilities," as appropriate.

 Balances of U.S. government and federal agencies securities bought outright, investments denominated in foreign currency, interest income, amortization of premiums and discounts on securities bought outright, gains and losses on sales of securities, and realized and unrealized gains and losses on investments denominated in foreign currencies, excluding those held under an F/X swap arrangement, are allocated to each Reserve Bank.
-Securities purchased under agreements to resell and the related premiums, discounts and income, and unrealized gains and losses on the revaluation of foreign currency holdings under F/X swaps and warehousing arrangements are allocated to the FRBNY and not to other Reserve Banks.
-Income from securities lending transactions is recognized only by the lending Reserve Bank.
+Effective April 26, 1999 income from securities lending transactions undertaken by FRBNY was also allocated to each Reserve Bank.
+Securities purchased under agreements to resell and unrealized gains and losses on the revaluation of foreign currency holdings under F/X swaps and warehousing arrangements are allocated to FRBNY and not to other Reserve Banks.